Cozy Peach Kitchen

 Notes

-3. Leftovers and reheating: Keep refrigerated in a closed container for 4-5 days.
+3. Leftovers and reheating: Keep refrigerated in a closed container for 3-4 days for best quality.
 Cover and reheat on the stove over medium heat until warmed through, stirring occasionally, or reheat in the microwave.

-4. Freezing: This freezes really well for up to 3 months.
-Let the soup cool to room temp before transferring to freezer safe containers.
+4. Freezing: This freezes well for up to 3 months.
+Let the soup cool to room temp before transferring to freezer-safe containers.
 Leave at least half an inch of space at the top of each container.

 Serving: 1.5cupsCalories: 317kcalCarbohydrates: 60gProtein: 18gFat: 1gSodium: 907mgPotassium: 1301mgFiber: 14gSugar: 5gVitamin A: 1535IUVitamin C: 31.8mgCalcium: 113mgIron: 5mg